-Materials handling and transport routes, access and evacuation routes manner.
-There shall be at least two escape routes from areas with regular traffic.
+Materials handling and transport routes, access and evacuation routes

 Onshore facilities and transport routes shall be designed so that materials handling and personnel traffic can take place in an efficient and prudent manner.
 Handling of materials shall to the extent possible take place by means of mechanical systems and technical appliances.